IssaBurlacu/codewear/README.md

 2. Read and filter the data from features.txt to select only those which are means or standard deviations.
 Set the features as column names for the data.
 3. Read the data from activity_label.txt and replace the activity ids from data with the activity label associated.
 4. Save all the tidy data with clear column names.
-5. Create a new data set by aggregating thr mean for each activity and subject
+5. Create a new data set by aggregating the mean for each activity and subject.

 	Output